-One reason I don’t think of myself as a “writer” is that nearly everything I write is non-fiction of some kind — a lot of it technical writing.
-I wrote some stories in high school and some scripts in college, but I’ve never really felt the urge to write fiction even though the urge to express myself through writing is very strong.
+One reason I don’t think of myself as a Writer is that nearly everything I write is non-fiction of some kind — a lot of it technical writing.
+I wrote some stories in high school and some scripts in college but never felt a great desire to write fiction.
+On the other hand, the urge to express myself through writing is strong.
 (Blogging suits me wonderfully.)

-But not writing fiction is actually kind of weird.
+[Not wanting to write fiction is actually kind of weird.
 Storytelling is a major interest of mine, and, being creative, it seems I would be drawn to writing stories.
-Yet I never really have been.
-It’s even weirder considering I once saw myself as a filmmaker, and would certainly have written or adapted stories for film.
+Yet I never have been.
+It’s even weirder considering I once saw myself as a filmmaker, and would certainly have written or adapted stories for film.]

 Why I don’t write fiction is something to get into another day.
-This is about the other part of the first line, “any kind of poet.”
+This is about the other part of the first line, “let alone a Poet.”

 This one rose from somewhere inside during one of those 3 AM can’t-sleep-life-sucks-what’s-the-point-of-it-all times.